Sign up for an Award

 Through our design awards and social engagement, we have built an outstanding international reputation for the iF brand.
 The new iF Design Foundation will build on this, actively developing a more versatile mission.

-Two major iF events are moving to THE creative metropolis Berlin.
-After eight years in Munich, the iF design award night 2020 will take place in the Friedrichstadt-Palast for the first time on 4 May 2020.
-With the awards ceremony the iF design exhibition will go to the German capital as well - to the legendary Cafe Moskau.
+Two major iF events were planned moving to THE creative metropolis Berlin.
+After eight years in Munich, the iF design award nights 2020 and 2021 should take place in the Friedrichstadt-Palast, but the Corona pandemic stopped these plans temporarily.
 “Berlin is one of the most fascinating and exciting cities in the world!
 Elected as UNESCOCity of Design, Berlin turned to be one of the most creative hubs in Europe and globally", says Ralph Wiegmann, CEO at iF.
 We have to wait and see what the pandemic allows us in 2022.

 We are confident that the coming sixty years of design will be even more exciting and more fruitful than the last sixty years. iF is honored to be a part of the history and future of design!